yihaoye/data-structure-and-algorithm-study-notes/Leetcode Practices/system design/README.md

     * ![](./CQRS_2.webp)

 #### Other Questions
 1. What are the different types of tags that can be used in a tagging system?
+   * Content tags
+   * Topic tags
+   * Format tags
+   * Genre tags etc.
 2. How do you ensure that tags are relevant and appropriately assigned to content?
+   * Define a clear set of guidelines or convention.
-3. What database design would you use to store tag information in a tagging system?
+3. What database design would you use to store tag information in a tagging system? - See above.
 4. How would you handle tag synonyms or variations in a tagging system?
+   * Use a controlled vocabulary - a controlled vocabulary is a pre-defined list of terms that can be used as tags
+   * Use tag mapping - tag mapping is a process that maps synonyms or variations to a standard tag.
 5. How would you handle the scalability of a tagging system when there are millions of tags and items to tag?
+   * Apply database sharding for each table (tag, item, tag-item)
 6. How would you design a search function that works efficiently with tagging technology?
+   * Apply existing search solution e.g. elasticsearch
+     * Inverted index could be applied for tag to items or content to items.
+   * When search item by tag only, could apply existing database data
+     * Find if related data in cache (Redis), if so, return them.
+     * When tag is not in cache, could use tag_id and query all related items from TagItem table
 7. What security considerations should be taken into consideration for a tagging system?
-8. How would you incorporate user feedback and reviews to improve the tagging system?
+   * Access control - restrict edit and view permission, authentication and authorization mechanisms
+   * Encryption - applied at the database level or at the application level, using tools such as HTTPS, SSL/TLS, or SSH.
+   * Protection against SQL injection attacks (prevent tag or item contain malicious code).
-9. What steps would you take to ensure that the tagging system can handle multiple languages and alphabets?
+8. What steps would you take to ensure that the tagging system can handle multiple languages and alphabets?
-10. How would you measure the effectiveness of a tagging system, and what metrics would you use to evaluate it?
+   * Unicode support: Unicode is a universal character encoding standard that supports multiple languages and scripts.
+   * Language detection: system should be able to detect the language of the content being tagged.
+This can be achieved through the use of language detection algorithms, such as the Google Language Detection API.
+   * Translation: The tagging system should provide users with the ability to translate tags between languages.
+This can be achieved through the use of translation APIs, such as the Google Translate API.
+   * Input validation: The tagging system should be designed to validate input to ensure that tags are entered correctly in the appropriate language and script.

 </details>